A very unusual table with a central William IV pedestal - antique mahogany

 Description

-Immaculate and very unusual table with a central William IV pedestal, raised on a column ending in a quatrofoil base, paws, and casters, with a mahogany-shaped top with 2 additional leaves, each supported by 4 rotating and framed legs, all connected with brass fittings.
+Immaculate and very unusual table with a central William IV pedestal, raised on a column ending in a quatrofoil base, paws, and casters, with a mahogany-shaped top with 2 additional leaves, each supported by 4 swiveling and framed legs, all connected with brass fittings.
 This extraordinary antique table has been restored, is in excellent condition, and ready to be placed in your home.

-Wonderful antique furniture and accessories can be an excellent idea for interior decoration.
-Currently, there is a growing appreciation for high-quality vintage items that possess a distinct character and soul.
+Wonderful antique furniture and accessories can be an excellent idea for decorating our interiors.
+Currently, there is a growing number of enthusiasts for high-quality vintage items that possess a distinct character and soul.
 It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Many styles characterize antique furniture, but a few key ones stand out.
-Eclectic furniture refers to the 19th century, during which the Biedermeier style was predominant.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Many styles characterize antique furniture, but a few are particularly prominent.
+Eclectic furniture refers to the 19th century, marked by the beloved Biedermeier style.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Empire-style furniture and accessories date from the late 18th to early 19th century, inspired by Napoleon’s reign.
-This period emphasized strong similarities and references to Roman and Greek ornamentation.
+This period features significant similarities and references to Roman and Greek ornamentation.

 Attributes / Details